 In our society there is a huge disconnect between our love

-the things they were denied.
-So I did what I knew was right and I no longer visit zoos.
+the things they were denied (raising a family, freedom to come and go, etc.).
+So I did what I knew was right and I made the decision to no longer visit zoos.
 I’m so glad I was able to see through the fog, and do what was in the best interest of the animals that I claimed to love so much.
-I will never take my family to a zoo or other animal park (including SeaWorld) where animals live stressed-out lives in small artificial enclosures (nothing like they’d experience in the wild) and are denied the fulfillment of every natural instinct and everything that is important to them.
+I will never take my family to a zoo or other animal park (such as SeaWorld) where animals live stressed-out, unnatural lives, in small artificial enclosures (nothing like they’d experience in the wild) and are denied the fulfillment of every natural instinct and everything that is important to them.

 NOTE: Make sure that you only visit and support real animal sanctuaries, not roadside zoos, petting zoos, or other parks posing as sanctuaries.